harvard-lil/perma/install.md

     (perma)vagrant@perma_0.1:/vagrant/perma_web$ pip install -r requirements.txt

-You'll need to do just a little bit of configuration before:

-    cd settings; cp ./settings.example.py ./settings.py

-Set a `SECRET_KEY` in `settings.py`.

-A lot of the settings you need won't change much, so we keep them in a module and load them in.
-You'll probably want settings_dev, so uncomment that line in `settings.py`:

-    # Choose one of these:
-    from settings_dev import *
-    # from settings_prod import *

 Initialize the database (this will call `syncdb`, apply South migrations, and load fixtures):

     (perma)vagrant@perma_0.1:/vagrant/perma_web$ fab init_dev_db